WHO WE ARE:

 Cheap deals: Everyone likes a good deal, but the more “nuts and cola” the price, the more “peanuts and monkeys” will be the warranty support you get.
 Simple maths is your friend here: if a company is only making 10% margin on your phone…how many phones do they have to sell to replace yours under warranty if something goes wrong?
 The reason Samsung and Apple flagship phones are expensive is because customers expect full serviceability and technical support, and that costs money.
 Blackview and AGM make great phones but they have no international customer support network.
 That’s why the Outdoor Phone Store keeps spare parts at a dedicated service centre in Auckland – so we can give you the aftersales support you expect.
 Websites offering nuts and cola prices can’t match our service, and the fact that they’re still offering a large selection of second rate phones that can’t be serviced in NZ is proof they are more interested in a quick sale than selling you a phone that lasts.

 WHERE WE RANK GLOBALLY (watch out for misleading claims):

-The regular Alexa audits, based on Google search data, confirm time and again that this site, the Outdoor Phone Store in NZ, is officially the #1 choice for kiwis searching for rugged phones online.
+The regular Alexa audits, based on Google search data, confirm time and again that this site, the Outdoor Phone Store in NZ, is officially the #1 specialist rugged phones site in NZ.